rebma-io/lab/docs/resources/six-step-troubleshooting-method.md

 the opinion that there is rarely _a_ root cause.
 Instead there are multiple contributory causes, and it's important not to focus on _the_ cause, but what contributed to the failure.

+This information should be part of your [note-taking](../organization/note-taking.md) process.
+If your project hosted somewhere like Github, it's not a bad idea to open an issue for it and document the findings there, even if it's just you involved in the issue.